Terms of Business

 You may terminate our authority to act on your behalf with 14 days’ written notice or as otherwise agreed.
 Notice of this termination must be given in writing and will take effect from the date of receipt.
 Termination is without prejudice to any transactions already initiated unless otherwise agreed in writing.
 You will be liable to pay for any transactions or adjustments effective prior to termination and we will be entitled to retain all fees or brokerage payable in relation to policies placed by us prior to the date of termination.

-We will endeavour to place your business with insurers who demonstrate an adequate level of financial solvency and their regulator requires them to maintain a minimum level of capital, but it should be noted that the claims-paying ability of even the strongest insurers could be affected by adverse business conditions or mismanagement.
-Therefore we do not accept any liability for any unpaid amounts in respect of claims or return premiums due to you from a participating insurer who becomes insolvent or delays settlement.
+We will endeavour to place your business with insurers who demonstrate an adequate level of financial solvency and who are regulated to maintain a minimum level of capital.
+It should be noted that the claims-paying ability of even the strongest insurers could be affected by adverse business conditions or mismanagement.
+We therefore do not accept any liability for any unpaid amounts in respect of claims or return premiums due to you from a participating insurer who becomes insolvent or delays settlement.

 Financial Services Compensation Scheme (FSCS)

 We are covered by the FSCS.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
 For compulsory classes of insurance this increases to 100% of the claim, without any upper limit.
 Further information about compensation scheme arrangements is available from the FSCS.

 Confidentiality and Use of Personal Data